gbabohernest/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13.Being unique is better than being perfect: script that takes a list of words as input and prints only words that appear exactly once.

 14.It must be that file: Display lines containing the pattern 'root' from the file /etc/passwd

+15.Count that word: Display the number of lines that contain the pattern 'bin' in the file /etc/passwd